Para leer este hoja informativa en español, presione aquí .

 If you answered yes to any of these questions, you should definitely get an HIV test.
 In the US, it is now recommended that everyone age 13-64 be screened for HIV at least once.

-In the US, you can go to the National HIV and STD Testing Resources website or the AIDS.gov website to find a testing site near you.
+In the US, you can go to the National HIV and STD Testing Resources website or the AIDS.gov website to find a testing location near you.
 You can also call the CDC’s information line at 800-232-4636 or call your state’s HIV/AIDS hotline (numbers listed here ).
 To find services across the world, visit AIDSmap’s e-atlas .
-For more on getting tested for HIV - types of tests, how they work, and where to get them - see our article on HIV Testing .
+For more on getting tested for HIV - types of tests, how they work, and where to get them - see our fact sheet on HIV Testing .

 HIV is spread primarily through contact with the following body fluids: